rchampourlier/guard-shotgun/README.md

 # Guard::Shotgun

-Guard::Shotgun automatically starts and restarts Sinatra (through `rackup`) when needed.
+Guard::Shotgun automatically starts and restarts Rack applications (through `rackup`) when needed.
 As useful as Shotgun when developing a Sinatra app.

 * Tested on Ruby 1.9.2-p290 only.